-By Mary Luz Mejia | Published on April 28, 2023
+By Mary Luz Mejia | Published on April 28, 2023 | Updated: March 5, 2026

-Get Ready to Reel 'Em In!
+Get Ready to Reel 'Em In

-Before you even step foot onto a charter boat, you'll have done a fair amount of preparation for your adventure.
+Before you even step foot onto a charter boat, you'll have done a fair amount of prep for your adventure.
 From choosing a location and time of year to finding the right boat with the right captain, there are many considerations to make.
-Before you can decide where you'd like to go on your deep sea fishing trip, you will need to decide what kind of fish it is you're looking to catch.
-Different regions of the ocean will offer up different species of fish, so your first point of research is to ensure that the type of fish you are hunting is actually present in a particular region, and during that particular time of year.
+Before you can decide where you'd like to go on your deep-sea fishing trip, you'll need to decide what kind of fish it is you're looking to catch.

-If you're looking to keep it fairly local to LA, you're in luck.
-There are trips as short as five hours you can travel from LA into the ocean to fish.
-Up and down the coast, some of your best options include Long Beach, San Diego and Catalina Island to the south, the larger San Francisco Bay Area—including Bodega Bay, Yerba Buena Island, and Greyhound Rock—and Samoa State Marine Conservation Area north of LA.
 The trip length will define your destination and, ultimately, the species of fish you're likely to encounter.
 Closer to the LA coastline, in Santa Monica Bay and Long Beach, you'll find bass, bonito, barracuda and mackerel amongst your options.
 Head a little further out, and you'll start seeing yellowtail.
 In some cases, LA-based charters will even do overnight trips into Mexican waters, which open access to so many species of tuna and dorado.
-That said, you can easily tack on a few days before or after your cruise ship docks in Los Angeles to head to Mexico and take full advantage of the prime fishing waters down there.

 Experience Excellent Fishing On Your Baja California Trip

-Fishing is a very seasonal sport for many reasons, and as far as the general Baja California peninsula is concerned, you'll want to time your baja fishing trips for the cooler months, especially winter.
+Fishing is a very seasonal sport for many reasons, and as far as the general Baja California peninsula is concerned, you'll want to time your Baja fishing trips for the cooler months, especially winter.
 During this season, the larger fish head south to the warmer Mexican waters, which pushes the population up and also makes for some very active food chain feeding.
 As always, there are exceptions, with the summer months being peak yellowfin tuna season, as well as being a good time to go out if you're eyeing some blue marlin.

 As the saying goes, it's about location, location, location.
 The peninsula offers many options, depending on how far north or south you find yourself.
 Tijuana and Rosarito are very popular due to their proximity to the border with the U.S. and their many nightclubs, beaches and surfing spots.
 These spots will offer many options to stay in town long after your fishing trip.